 - 1 arpeggiator, 1 note sequencer and 2 step sequencers per part.

 - Flexible mapping of the 6 voices.
-A single patch with 6 voice-polyphony, 6 independent mono parts, 2 layered patches with 3-voices polyphony, a 3-voice unison bass line on the lower half of the keyboard with a 3-voice unison lead on the upper half… all are possible!
+A single patch with 6 voice polyphony, 6 independent mono parts, 2 layered patches with 3-voice polyphony, a 3-voice unison bass line on the lower half of the keyboard with a 3-voice unison lead on the upper half… all are possible!

 - SD-card storage allows the storing of a life-long of patches, programs and multis, along with the history of editing operations for undo/redo.

 Source and further information can be found here: mutable-instruments.net